-Shallow subtidal surveys were conducted at a further 11 sites around Gough Island, focusing on the south and west sides of the island, which were not accessible during the previous research visit in 2014 (see AR1) owing to adverse weather conditions.
+Shallow subtidal surveys were conducted around Gough island again this year (Jan and Feb), in contrast to previous years when these surveys have been carried out by the visiting marine biologists with the support of the Tristan fisheries department this set of surveys were carried out soley by the diving team of the fisheries dept. This is testament to the excellent training and development that has been given in previous seasons and is proof that Darwin projects aid valuable training and development to small overseas territories.
+We still await the final results of these surveys but there is no doubt they will compliment the 11 sites around Gough Island that were surveyed in 2014-15 (see AR2), focusing on the south and west sides of the island, which were not accessible during the previous research visit in 2013-14 (see AR1) owing to adverse weather conditions.
 Although fewer surveys were completed this year compared with the previous year (as a result of the considerably shorter time available), this represents a significant achievement in terms of extending survey coverage around the entire island and filling gaps in species distribution data.
-See Annex 1-3 for updated draft report (1), site description files (2) and identification work sponges (3).

-The status of non-native species introduced by the rig grounding at Tristan and the MV Oliva wreck at Nightingale was re-assessed by continued surveys at the respective sites, during which no non-native species were identified.
-Additionally, two specimens of the non-native South American silver porgy (Diplodes argenteus argenteus) were obtained at Tristan for gut contents analysis; this species has only occasionally been observed during dedicated sampling excursions, making it difficult to obtain sufficient specimens for a more comprehensive analysis of diet overlap with native species.
-However, small schools of the porgy (up to 10 individuals) have been seen regularly next to the harbour on Tristan, as well as during visits to Cave Point, near the southernmost point of Tristan.
+The status of non-native species introduced by the rig grounding at Tristan and the MV Oliva wreck at Nightingale was re-assessed by continued surveys at the respective sites, during which no new non-native species were identified.
+Additionally, many more specimens of the non-native South American silver porgy (Diplodes argenteus argenteus) were noted and obtained at Tristan for gut contents analysis; this species is becoming much more abundant has and is no longer only occasionally been observed during dedicated sampling excursions and is becoming much more abundant in certain areas around the islands making it much easier than in past seasons to obtain sufficient specimens for a more comprehensive analysis of diet overlap with native species.
 Recognising the importance of other key species in the dynamics of marine communities around Tristan, monthly sampling has been initiated to begin characterising the reproductive cycles of sea urchins (Arbacia dufresnii).